michael-read/sensor-data-java-proto-grpc/README.md

 ![Akka Data Pipelines](adp.png)
-# Akka Data Pipelines - Streaming Data Pipelines Simplified - Introduction
+# Akka Data Pipelines (Java) - Streaming Data Pipelines Simplified - Introduction

-## Commercial Lightbend Credentials for pom.xml
-export LIGHTBEND_COMMERCIAL_URL="https://repo.lightbend.com/pass/<your-password>/commercial-releases"
-mvn clean package cloudflow:extract-streamlets
+Note: This is a Java version of the of the previously published Scala version of the guide described below.
+This is a work in progress, which also provides a Maven version for building and deploying the sample pipeline.

 ## Streaming Data Is More Interesting Than Data At Rest